angular-starter-kit/starter-kit/docs/coding-guides/javascript.md

 - Use `camelCase` everywhere (properties and methods), except for:
   * Class names and constructors which should starts in uppercase.
   * Constants should be all in UPPERCASE, like `var MY_CONSTANT = 0;`
-- File names should always be in `snake-case`
+- File names should always be in `kebab-case`

 ## Coding rules